Crédit Agricole in Poland

-Crédit Agricole Bank Polska joined the Group in 2001 via the acquisition of Lukas Bank and is a leader in consumer credit.
-The bank has been operating under the Crédit Agricole brand since 2011, when the universal banking activity was launched, with the buyout of CACIB in 2013 and with the rollout of a sales network for high-end agri customers.
+Joined the Group in 2001 via the acquisition of Lukas Bank, a leader in consumer loans.
+CABP has been operating under Crédit Agricole brand since 2011 with the launch of the Universal Banking activity followed by the buyout of CACIB in 2013 and the rollout of a sales network for high-end agri customers.

 - Company name: Crédit Agricole Bank Polska S.A.

 - Shareholder at 01/04/2018 (Source Orion database): Crédit Agricole Group: 100%

 - Crédit Agricole Bank Polska’s organizational chart (April 2020)

 - Jean-Bernard Mas – Crédit Agricole Group Senior Country Officer, Chief Executive Officer at CABP, and Senior Vice-Chairman of the Management Committee of CABP